 A testament to great upfront publicity.
 The Putnam Museum invited their guests to share their personal history.
 And did they ever.
 They brought personal treasures and mementos, and after the 4 hours of the scheduled event there was still a 2 hour wait.

-ONE by ONE Community Portrait PUTNAM 6 portraits
+ONE by ONE Comunity Portrait AAM overall

 At the American Alliance of Museums convention in 2016 I met Kim Findley, Director of the Putnam Museum.
 She saw the ONE by ONE Community Portrait™ as a great way to kick off their 150th anniversary the following January.
 Since they were a history museum she added the idea of asking people to bring an item that was of historical significance to them.